These Are the Supreme Court Cases to Watch

 The case:

-A 1978 law called the Indian Child Welfare Act (ICWA) sits at the center of Haaland v.
+A 1978 law called the Indian Child Welfare Act (ICWA) sat at the center of Haaland v.
 Brackeen.
 The law prioritizes placing Native American children removed from their parents with extended family members or other Native families.
 Before the ICWA was passed, hundreds of thousands of Native children were taken from their homes and cut off from their culture — a practice that activists have argued amounted to cultural genocide.
 By the 1970s, a significant portion of Native children were being adopted by white families, a trend that was viewed by some as an extension of this forced assimilation.

-But if the Supreme Court were to reject this, those laws could be challenged, too, on the grounds that they’re also discriminatory.
-Advocates also say that if the ICWA were to fall, it would be a major blow to tribal political autonomy, TIME reports.
+The Cherokee, Navajo, and other tribes have argued that the law is about tribal membership, which they say is a political classification, not a racial one.
+That rationale underpins many laws related to tribal sovereignty.
+If the Supreme Court rejected this, those laws could be challenged, too, on the grounds that they’re also discriminatory.
+Advocates had also said that if the ICWA were to fall, it would be a major blow to tribal political autonomy, TIME reports.